Table of Contents

 This is another exercise that is done standing up.
 Hold onto your office chair or a wall with one hand for balance and keep your feet shoulder width apart.
 Once you’re steady, start lifting up to the balls of your feet and hold the position for 3-5 seconds.
 Go down, then lift up again, maintaining each pose for 3-5 seconds.
 Keep your core engaged, your shoulders relaxed, and your head tall — think of a graceful ballet dancer.
 Repeat 15 times, or do a set of 15 reps three times.

-This one is another exercise and stretch combo that are great for your quads aka the back of your thighs.
+This one is another exercise-and-stretch combo that is great for your quads aka the back of your thighs.
 Get up from your desk and find a free space.
-Start with your feet hip width apart, then bring one leg front.
+Start with your feet hip width apart, then bring one leg in front.
 Extend your other leg behind you, resting on your toes.
 Slowly lower your body and bend the knee of your front leg.
 It should then form a 90-degree angle.
 Bend your other leg until the back knee touches the ground and your whole body is lowered.

 Move your hips forward and down, making sure your knee doesn’t go past your foot.
 Stay on the floor; hold for 10 seconds.
 You can also do a rocking motion to sink deeper into the stretch.
 You can repeat this 10 times for each leg.
 You can try stretching your arms while holding the position and lifting them over your head.
 For an advanced version, hold a water bottle on each hand to act as a weight.
 Do a set of 15 reps three times.